Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue: Discussion

 This study addressed the question: \textit{How can we construct stable, personalised lexical profiles that form the basis for lexical alignment in human-agent dialogue?} To investigate this, we systematically evaluated the stability and relevance of lexical profiles built from varying amounts of transcribed speech and different numbers of terms per POS category over time.

 Findings showed that profiles required at least 10 minutes of transcribed speech to achieve stable performance across recall, coverage, and cosine similarity.
 Recall and cosine similarity, reflecting the reuse and relevance of profile vocabulary items and n-grams, plateaued when profiles included 5 items for adjectives and conjunctions and 10 items for adverbs, nouns, pronouns, and verbs each.
-While increasing profile sizes improved coverage, it often reduced recall, likely due to the inclusion of less stable and representative items.
-Therefore, profiles constructed from 10 minutes of transcribed speech, containing 5 items for adjectives and conjunctions and 10 items for adverbs, nouns, pronouns, and verbs each, represent a practical balance between performance and data requirements.
-The relatively low coverage observed for this configuration can be explained by the limited number of vocabulary items and n-grams included in the profile compared to the full vocabulary used in the evaluation timeframes.
-However, the consistent reuse of included vocabulary items and n-grams in the profiles over time, evidenced by stable recall and cosine similarity, demonstrates the profiles' representativeness and temporal stability.
+While increasing profile sizes improved coverage, it often resulted in decreased recall, likely due to the inclusion of less stable and representative items.
+Therefore, profiles constructed from 10 minutes of transcribed speech, containing 5 items for adjectives and conjunctions and 10 items for adverbs, nouns, pronouns, and verbs each, are considered to be a practical balance between performance and data requirements.
+The relatively low coverage for this configuration can be explained by the limited number of included vocabulary items and n-grams in the profile compared to the full vocabulary used in the evaluation timeframes.
+However, the consistent reuse of included vocabulary items and n-grams in the profiles over time, evidenced by stable recall and cosine similarity, implies the profiles' representativeness and temporal stability.

-These results support the use of such profiles as a foundation for lexical alignment strategies in conversational agents.
-This becomes particularly relevant in contexts where extensive real-time user input cannot be guaranteed, such as interactions with individuals affected by dementia who often experience communication difficulties \cite{alzheimers-society-2024,banovic2018communication}.
-Due to the lack of a Dutch dementia speech dataset at the time of this study, future work should validate these findings using such data and evaluate the generalisability across other speaker groups.